vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 Read this section alongside the [rewards](./0056-REWA-rewards_overview.md) specification.

-To be able to dispatch rewards to reward pools of multiple markets pro-rata to the contribution of the reward metric (e.g. received maker fees) in the market vs the total of the measured metric across all in scope markets, recurring transfers support auto dispatch in the following way:
+To be able to dispatch rewards to reward pools of multiple markets pro rata to the contribution of the reward metric (e.g. received maker fees) in the market vs the total of the measured metric across all in scope markets, recurring transfers support auto dispatch in the following way:

 - When transferring to a reward account, the transaction must also include the following: